satisfactorymodding/SatisfactoryModManager/README.md

 Make sure you don't already have a copy of the application running or the command will silently fail.

-You may need to run `pnpm graphql-codegen` in the `frontend` directory to update the code generated from the SMR API, or run `pnpm translations` to update the translation data.
+Although `wails dev` should run these commands for you under normal circumstances, you may need to run `pnpm graphql-codegen` in the `frontend` directory to update the code generated from the SMR API, or run `pnpm translations` to update the translation data.

 ### Building